AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 * Keywords are **matched against multiple fields**.
 * The search uses **substring matching**: `Pr` will match `Prata`
 * Foodplaces **matching at least one keyword** will be returned (i.e. `OR` search).
+* Tag, cuisine, and rating filters **must match exactly** (case-insensitive).
+* Multiple tags use AND logic — all must be present.

 Examples:
 * `find prata` returns `Prata Place` and `The Prata House`.
 * `find delivery 5` returns foodplaces with either “delivery” or “5” appearing in any field.<br>
+* `find t/hawker restaurant` returns foodplaces tagged with both “hawker” and “restaurant”.
+* `find delivery c/japanese r/8` returns Japanese foodplaces with rating 8 with delivery.

 ![ug_find](images/ug_find.png)